What Are Seller Concessions?

 Your seller can’t pay all of your closing costs.
 How much your seller can pay depends on the type of loan you’re getting and a few other factors.

 Keep in mind that the total amount the seller contributes can’t exceed your total closing costs.
 For example, let’s say you buy a home worth $200,000 with a conventional loan and a 20% down payment, and you end up with a $160,000 mortgage.
-Using the average closing costs of 6%, the seller could legally contribute up to 6% ($12,000).
-But if your closing costs are only $5,000, the seller can’t give you more than $5,000 in seller concessions.
+Using the average closing costs of 6%, the seller could legally contribute $9,600.
+But if your closing costs for this mortgage are only $5,000, the seller can’t give you more than $5,000 in seller concessions.

 Why There Are Limits To Seller Concessions